12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Taking the car ferry to Waiheke Island from Wynyard Wharf in central Auckland?
 There’s hardly a better first stop on your Waiheke winery tour than Kennedy Point Vineyard.

 Kennedy Point is the only official organic winery on Waiheke.
-And with several awards to back up their reputation, they’re clearly doing a bang up job at it!
+And with several awards to back up their reputation, they’re clearly doing a bang-up job at it!

-On your visit to Kennedy Point Vineyard, head to cellar door to taste some of their popular Bordeaux and Syrah wines—and even local olive oil and honey.
+On your visit to Kennedy Point Vineyard, head to the cellar door to taste some of their popular Bordeaux and Syrah wines—and even local olive oil and honey.
 You’ll also have a chance to pair their fine organic wine with servings of oysters, salmon, and cheese.

 PRO TIP: Love the vibe at Kennedy Point?
-Stay among 300-year-old pohutukawa trees of Kennedy Bay by booking a night at the vineyard’s luxurious on-site accommodation.
+Stay among the 300-year-old pohutukawa trees of Kennedy Bay by booking a night at the vineyard’s luxurious on-site accommodation.

 Stonyridge Vineyard

 For fans of bodacious red wine, don’t miss out on adding Stonyridge Vineyard to your Waiheke wine tour experience.
 The vines at Stonyridge are among the oldest on Waiheke.
-Starting in 1982, the winery planted its Bordeaux varietal, following it up with its cabernet franc and Malbec.
+Starting in 1982, the winery planted its Bordeaux varietal, following it up with its Cabernet Franc and Malbec.

 Stonyridge

 In the almost three decades since the inception of the winery, Stonyridge Vineyard has won numerous international competitions with its high-quality cabernet blends.
-You can join in on food & wine-tastings seven days a week at the cellar door, yoga deck, or Veranda Café.
+You can join in on food & wine tastings seven days a week at the cellar door, yoga deck, or Veranda Café.
 Vineyard tours are also offered on weekends.

 Stonyridge is located in the Onetangi Valley off of the main route between Oneroa and Onetangi.